Minorities in Turkey: Christians

+In 2022, Christians were seen as being 0.2% of the population.
+Estimates included 90,000 Armenian Orthodox, 25,000 Roman Catholics, 25,000 Syrian Orthodox, 150,000 Eastern Orthodox (largely due to an influx of an estimated 60,000 Russians and 40,000 Ukrainians), 2,000-3,500 Armenian Catholics, fewer than 3,000 Chaldean Christians, 7,000 to 10,000 members of Protestant and evangelical Christian, fewer than 2,500 Greek Orthodox and small groups of Bulgarian Orthodox and Georgian Orthodox Christians.

 Orthodox Christians

 Orthodox Christianity forms a tiny minority in Turkey, comprising far less than one tenth of one percent of the entire population.
 The provinces of Istanbul and Hatay, which includes Antakya, are the main centres of Turkish Christianity, with comparatively dense Christian populations, though they are very small minorities.
 The main variant of Christianity present in Turkey is the Eastern Orthodox branch, focused mainly in the Greek Orthodox Church.

-Roman Catholics
+Catholics

 There are around 35,000 Catholics, constituting 0.05% of the population.
-The faithful of the Latin Church, Greek Catholic Churches, Armenian Catholic Church and Chaldean Catholic Church.
+The faithful are of the Latin Church, Melkite Greek Catholic Church, Armenian Catholic Church, Syriac Catholic Church, and Chaldean Catholic Church.
 Most Latin Catholics are Levantines of mainly Italian or French background, although a few are ethnic Turks (who are usually converts via marriage to Levantines or other non-Turkish Catholics).
-Byzantine, Armenian, and Chaldean rite Catholics are generally members of the Greek, Armenian, and Assyrian minority groups respectively.
+Byzantine, Armenian, Syriac, and Chaldean Catholics are generally members of the Greek (and Syrian), Armenian, Syrian, and Assyrian minority groups respectively.
 Turkey's Catholics are concentrated in Istanbul.

 In February 2006, Catholic priest Andrea Santoro, an Italian missionary working in Turkey for 10 years, was shot twice at his church near the Black Sea.
 He had written a letter to the Pope asking him to visit Turkey.
 Pope Benedict XVI visited Turkey in November 2006.
 Relations had been rocky since Pope Benedict XVI had stated his opposition to Turkey joining the European Union.
 The Council of Catholic Bishops met with the Turkish prime minister in 2004 to discuss restrictions and difficulties such as property issues.
 More recently, Bishop Luigi Padovese, on June 6, 2010, the Vicar Apostolic of Turkey, was killed.